-In the government-wide financial statements, the deferred cost of bond refunding is being amortized using the interest method over the life of the new bonds.
+In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+In the government-wide financial statements, the deferred cost of bond refunding is recognized as a deferred outflow of resources and is being amortized using the interest method over the life of the new bonds.
 The amortization amount is a component of interest expense, and the unamortized deferred cost is reflected as a deferred outflow of resources in the Statement of Net Position.